 Step #1: Matriculated GC students who want to cross-register or request a permit to another CUNY College should download and complete the CUNY Request for Permit Out Form (PDF).
 Bring the completed Request for Permit Out Form to the Office of the Registrar for review.

 Step #2: Matriculated GC students who have been granted approval by the Office of the Registrar to cross-register to another CUNY College do not need to register at the host college.
-Registration to the host college will be processed at The Graduate Center.
+Registration will be processed by the Office of the Registrar at The Graduate Center.
+A separate enrollment roster will be forwarded to the instructor at the host college from the Office of the Registrar at The Graduate Center.

 Registration information for students who wish to cross register with one of the schools in The Inter-University Doctoral Consortium (IUDC).
 The IUDC is open to doctoral students from participating schools who have completed at least one year of full-time study (or equivalent) toward the Ph.D.
 Please be advised that Terminal Masters students and Non-Arts and Sciences students are not eligible.